ProjectNerva/REHS-SpatialIntelligenceProject/TECHNICAL.md

 - Stereo/camera intrinsics: same, pulled directly at each pipeline's native capture resolution.
 - IMU noise parameters: from the factory Allan-variance calibration, not generic defaults.
 - 2s hold-still-then-motion init gate: implemented in `IMUS_OD.cpp` / `IMUS_OD_DB.cpp`.
+- `Stereo.ThDepth: 40.0`: checked against the actual baseline (0.075m) and rectified focal
+  length -- gives a 3.0m trusted-depth cutoff at ~7% relative error, consistent with how the stock EuRoC defaults were tuned for their own baseline.
+Confirmed reasonable, not changed.
 - `ORBextractor.nFeatures: 2000` -- reasonable already; raising it further trades CPU headroom
   (relevant live on the RPi5, less so replaying recordings in the dev container) for a small robustness gain, not yet tested against whether it moves the needle here.